Trade Secret Misappropriation of Software

 If a company wishes to mark something a trade secret, it must proactively take action to protect those secrets, such as having employees and non-employees sign non-disclosure agreements.

 Misappropriation of trade secrets consists of someone, who knew the trade secret, using it in a non-permissible fashion.
 It is not uncommon for employees of a company to leave and start up their own company to create a “better” and competing version of the product.
-They have to be very careful to not use any confidential steps, procedures, software, concepts, etc., in their new product.
+They must be careful not to use any confidential steps, procedures, software, concepts, etc., in their new product.
 Even if they were to write their software code from scratch, if they use any algorithms, procedures, processes, or other confidential concepts from their former employer, it may be in violation.
 If they use electronic or paper copies of software source code to guide them in writing new code from scratch, that may also be in violation.
 It may also be theft.

 Proof of trade secret misappropriation requires that the alleged violator must have somehow obtained those secrets from the owner.
 It could be through a former employee.
 It could be through an outsider that had signed a non-disclosure agreement.
 It could be theft by physically or electronically breaking in and stealing the secrets by copying documents, design guides, and/or software source code.